 INFORMATION SESSIONS: We have historically offered an INFORMATION SESSION for students who are interested in applying to the Honors Thesis Program:

-1. Faculty Panel - MAY 4, 2023 @ 1 PM (Virtual) - this session touches upon course content and structure for the honors thesis program.
+1. Faculty Panel - APRIL 30, 2024 @ 11 AM via Zoom (see an advisor for details) - this session touches upon course content and structure for the honors thesis program.
 The professors facilitate this meeting and applicants are strongly encouraged to attend.
 For more information, please contact a major advisor.

-If you would like to learn more about our 2023 Information Session, there are SLIDES AVAILABLE as well as a VIDEO AVAILABLE from the 2022 Information Session (no video is available for 2023) (You will need to be logged in with your CalNet ID and passphrase.)
+Did you miss the 2024 Information Session?
+There are SLIDES AVAILABLE from the 2024 Information Session (no video is available) (Please note: You will need to be logged in with your CalNet ID and passphrase to view the slides.)

 SENIOR HONORS APPLICATION PROCESS